 How to Conduct an Eviction Record Search

-The Arkansas Judiciary allows anyone access to court records about past legal actions against a renter, including failure to pay rent or to vacate a property after proper written notice.
-Simply click “CourtConnect” and search by the applicant’s first and last name.
+The Arkansas Judiciary allows anyone access to court records about past legal actions against a renter, including failure to pay rent or to vacate a property after proper written notice .
+Click “CourtConnect” and search by the applicant’s first and last name.

-If you find a reason to disqualify a potential renter from your property, you should send a rental application rejection letter, although the state of Arkansas doesn’t require it.
+If you find a reason to disqualify a potential renter from your property, you should send a rejection letter, although Arkansas doesn’t require it.